-Services that are covered for you

-Wision care In-network Covered services include: • Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including eve condition. treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year surgery.
+What you must pay when Services that are covered for you you get these services 🍑 Vision care In-network Covered services include: \$0 copay for each Medicare-• Outpatient physician services for the diagnosis and covered eye exam to treat an treatment of diseases and injuries of the eye, including eye condition. treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye \$0 copay for Medicarerefractions) for eyeglasses/contacts covered glaucoma screening • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high \$0 copay for Medicarerisk of glaucoma include: people with a family history of covered diabetic retinopathy glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 \$0 copay for one pair of or older Medicare-covered eyeglasses • For people with diabetes, screening for diabetic or contact lenses after retinopathy is covered once per year cataract surgery.
 One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot authorization reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-Vision care (routine) Routine eye exam routine exams.
-The plan provides an annual allowance.
-You may use this exam allowance to pay for: Eyewear (frames, lenses, or contacts) Upgrades \$200 per year.
+(If Services require prior you have two separate cataract operations, you cannot authorization reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+Vision care (routine) No referral required for Routine eye exam routine exams. \$0 copay for one routine eye The plan provides an annual allowance.
+You may use this exam allowance to pay for: Eyewear (frames, lenses, or contacts) \$0 copay for eyewear up to Upgrades your allowance amount of \$200 per year.
 You must use a VSP Vision Care network provider.
+After the plan pays the maximum benefit allowance for vision services, you are responsible for any remaining costs.
+Any allowance amount not used will expire December 31.